 It Always Catches Up With You

 Tiger lost his marriage and was raked over the coals in the press as a result of his actions.
-No matter who you are, and no matter how crafty you think you might be, if you don’t understand the concept and importance of intimacy you are doomed to wind up in the same situation (as Tiger did) again and again.
+No matter who you are, and no matter how crafty you think you might be — if you don’t understand the concept and importance of intimacy you are doomed to wind up in the same situation (as Tiger did) again and again.

 In my own personal case, I had a father who bragged about his infidelity.
 He would do this in front of me as a child, while also demonstrating absolutely zero affection or intimacy toward my mother.
 When it came to sexual feelings, I was like a dog hearing a whistle.
 I had no idea how to appropriately express love, affection, or intimacy.
 For me, it was purely physical – and I lost two wives because I didn’t understand what I was doing or why.

 I was in my 60s before I was really able to grasp the meaning of intimacy (into me you see).
 Tiger’s father may have set him up for a similar situation in life.
-With the proper counseling, he may begin to scratch the surface of connection and intimacy.
+With proper sex counseling, he may begin to scratch the surface of connection and intimacy.